ananthvivaran/BackendTask_Ahoum/README.md

 A Django REST API backend for an events platform with JWT authentication, email OTP verification, role-based access control (RBAC), event management, and enrollments.

-This project was built as part of a backend internship task.

 ---